 On the upper section of the Cyfrwy Arete, Cadair Idris, Mid Wales

 Scrambling, put simply, is an utterly amazing way to travel through the mountains.
-There’s no technical gear required for easier scrambles, just a pair of approach shoes or lightweight boots… and then you’re off.
+There’s no technical gear required for easier scrambles, you just need a pair of approach shoes or lightweight boots… and then you’re off.

 Beginners scrambling courses in Snowdonia

-A day’s instruction is often all it takes to grab the basics skills needed to start scrambling on your own.
+A day’s instruction is often all it takes to grab the basic skills needed to start scrambling on your own.
 Some route finding ability and bit of hazard awareness are all that’s required for easier scrambles.
-I’m referring to the popular and easy to follow ridge scrambles here, but moving on from these is just a matter of accruing experience, and for most people this doesn’t take too long.
+I’m referring to the popular and easy to follow ridge scrambles here, but moving on from these is just a matter of gaining experience, and for most people this doesn’t take too long.
 A day’s introduction to scrambling would normally take place in the beautiful Ogwen Valley, home to Tryfan, the Glyders, Cwm Idwal and some of Snowdonia’s best grade 1 scrambles.

 Advanced scrambling courses in Snowdonia

 It’s not uncommon to carry a short length of skinny rope in the bottom of your rucksack when scrambling.
 It’s not a get out of jail card but it can help you get out of a pickle.
 Carrying a hill rope, or emergency rope as they’re sometimes known, is a good idea if you’re scrambling as part of a mixed ability group or with kids.
-It can be used to give security to someone having a wobble or even used by the entire group to get down an unexpectedly awkward step.
+It can be used to give security to someone having a wobble or even used by the entire group to get down an unexpected awkward step.
 How to use a hill rope can easily be learnt in a day and doesn’t require any rock climbing skills.

 Guided scrambling in Snowdonia